paxcode-it/zod-to-fields/README.md

 #### Type Behavior

-- `z.string()` will generate field options of type `InputStringFieldOptions`, which is narrowed to allow string types like `text`, `password`, etc. You can override these settings with any other property which is a subset of `Partial<HTMLInputElement>`.
+- `z.string()` will generate field options of type `InputStringFieldOptions`, which is narrowed to allow string types like `text`, `password`, etc. You can override these settings with any other property which is a subset of `Partial<InputHTMLAttributes<HTMLInputElement>>`.

 - `z.enum()` and `z.nativeEnum()` will generate field options of type `InputEnumFieldOptions`, allowing you to specify options either as a select dropdown or as radio buttons.